pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### S3 Output Repository

-`s3_out` defines whether you want to store the Pachyderm output repository in an S3 bucket in an S3 instance deployed as a sidecar in the pipeline pod.
-When this parameter is set to `true`, Pachyderm deploys a sidecar container in the same pod as the pipeline container.
+`s3_out` defines whether to store the Pachyderm output repository in an S3 bucket in an S3 instance deployed in a sidecar container alongside the pipeline pod.
+When this parameter is set to `true`, Pachyderm includes a sidecar S3 gateway instance container in the same pod as the pipeline container.
 The address of the output repository will be `s3://<output_repo>`.
 If you want to expose an input repository through an S3 gateway, see `input.pfs.s3`